go-gitea/gitea/docs/content/doc/installation/from-package.en-us.md

 There is a [Gitea Snap](https://snapcraft.io/gitea) package which follows the latest stable version.

-### This guide was tested with Ubuntu 20.04 and MySQL:
+### This guide was tested with Ubuntu 20.04 and MariaDB:

 * Install needed packages: